Arkhaios-AB/devops-runbooks/application/minishop-high-latency.md

 ## 1. Confirm the alert

-Run the following prometheus query.
+Always run the following prometheus query.
 Use start and end time that surround the alert trigger time with +/- 1 hour:

 ```
 histogram_quantile(0.9, sum(rate(http_request_duration_seconds_bucket[5m])) by (le))